zsteinkamp/m4l-ChiasticSlide/README.md

 # Chiastic Slide

-Chiastic Slide is a Max for Live device that acts as a crossfader to a multi-chain device such as a Group Track, Instrument Rack or Audio Effect Rack.
+Chiastic Slide is a Max for Live device that acts as a crossfader to a multi-chain device such as a Group Track, Instrument Rack, Drum Rack, or Audio Effect Rack.
 It can handle up to 32 chains, with control over the crossfade width.

 [![How it Looks](images/device.gif)](https://www.youtube.com/watch?v=LXaxa5peDVM)